top of page

 Several grinds of black pepper

-To make the date paste, cover the dates with water and microwave for 2 minutes.
+• To make the date paste, cover the dates with water and microwave for 2 minutes.
 Cool and blend the dates with as much of their soaking water as is needed to make a soft, smooth paste.

-Mince the ginger and grind it in a mortar and pestle, adding enough water to create a soft paste.
+• Mince the ginger and grind it in a mortar and pestle, adding enough water to create a soft paste.
 Stir in the turmeric, date paste, and asafoetida.
 Add ½ cup of water and mix into a watery slurry.

-Reheat the pan and add the dry red and fresh green chilies, lightly toasting them.
-Add the panch phoron spices and cook them for just a minute.
-Now add the ginger slurry, stirring, and add the cabbage and green beans.
-Cover and cook for 5 minutes.
-Now stir in the potatoes, cauliflower, and carrots.
+• Now stir in the toasted potatoes, cauliflower, and carrots.
 After 5 minutes, add the eggplant.
 Grind black pepper to taste.
-If the mix has dried, add enough water to lightly coat the vegetables; chorchori should be moist, not soupy or soggy.
+If the mix has dried, add enough water to lightly coat the vegetables; Chorchori should be moist but not soupy.

 Chorchori, Bengali Vegetable Stew